merry-bits/DCache/README.md

 ## Server detection

-Each server publishes all known servers regularly to all subscribers on the service URL.
-In turn the server registers to all other servers and merges their list with it's own.
+Each server publishes all known servers regularly to all subscribers on the publish URL.
+In turn the server registers to all other servers and merges their list with its own.
 In this list each server has a last-seen date.
-If a node is not seen by at least one node within a certain amount of time each node starts to remove that node from the list.
+If a node is not seen by at least one node within a defined amount of time each node starts to remove that node from their list.

 ### Publish protocol